dustingetz/react-cursor/README.md

 This works great in legacy page based apps that aren't pure React, since we can start and stop react rendering without losing state.
 This is important when our app uses more than one rendering technology.
 Our state is decoupled from React, so different parts of app can be coded differently but still share application state.
 For example, rails with TurboLinks where only one of the pages renders with React and the rest use Rails views.

 **state is stored in a javascript var**
 This is like using an atom but dumber - just a thought experiment to demonstrate the interface.
+Don't do this.
 ```javascript
 var store = { a: { b: 0 } }; // store is just a var